dorianHe/machine_learning_review/how_to_win_ds/01_intro.md

 		* Relatively small vectors
 		* Values in vector can be interpreted only in some cases
 		* The words with similar meaning often have similar embeddings
+	* Rule of thumb: usually, both Bag of Words and Word2vec approaches give quite different results and can be used together in your solution.

 ## Final Project Description